Here’s how and why to cast a circle of protection before your ritual or spell.

 And how do you cast one?

-Sometimes, the circle is defined by something in the physical world, such as a ring of candles or scarves, or perhaps just symbolic items at the four cardinal points.
+Sometimes, the circle is defined by something in the physical world, such as a ring of candles or scarves, or perhaps just symbolic items at the four cardinal points to represent the elements.
 Other times, it’s defined simply on the energetic plane.

 First, a magical circle provides protection.
-You cast it with the intention that only positive and beneficent energies may enter or dwell within.
-This way, when you open yourself up to the energetic realm, you need not worry about picking up any energies or currents that are not for your truest good.
+When you cast a circle, you cast it with the intention that only positive and beneficent energies may enter or dwell within.
+This way, when you open yourself up to the energetic realm, you need not worry about picking up any energies or currents that are not for your highest good or the highest good of your ritual or spell.

 Second, a magical circle serves as a container for your personal energy as well as the energy you conjure.
-Your power as a magical practitioner is clarified and magnified by the circle, sort of like a megaphone, or putting a cell phone in a cereal bowl to amplify its speaker.
+Your power as a Witch or magical practitioner is clarified and magnified by the circle, sort of like a megaphone.
+Or, more accurately, have you ever put a cell phone in a cereal bowl to amplify its sound?
+It’s a lot like that.

 Here’s another metaphor for you: imagine the energy you raise during your ritual is like making homemade soup.
 You add a little of this and a little of that in order to create the intentional flavor you desire.
 The circle would be your pot.
 If you tried putting the soup ingredients together without a pot, they couldn’t gather, mix, or…you know…be soup.